A cover image of the blog post titled How Has Christian Music Changed Over Time? from 3rd Day Christian Clothing UK

 How Has Christian Music Changed Over Time?

 In the previous article on this subject, we explored the self-centredness of modern worship.
 Today, we ask: in what other ways has gospel music changed over the years?
-This will not be based on personal opinion, but an in-depth comparison of hundreds of hymns.
+This will not be based on personal opinion, but real results from a comparison of hundreds of hymns.

 To carry out this study, I chose several hymn writers and worship leaders to compare.
 These include Isaac Watts, John Newton, Stuart Townend, Hillsong Worship, Bethel Music and Elevation Worship.
 Having collected 50 songs from each artist, I started to tally up the total occurrences of various keywords and phrases.
 This provided me with clues as to the general direction we are headed in.